Tahyel27/WaveSynthDIY/playground/button_registers/button_test_code/notes.md

  * was able to rad a different value by changing the button press
  * some weird timings of read operations noted on scope

-now need to decode the signal received
+now need to decode the signal received and figure out fifo timings